Guide

 nylas calendar events delete event_abc123

 Exchange free/busy lookups normally require the GetUserAvailability EWS operation or the Graph API's /calendar/getSchedule endpoint.
-The CLI wraps both:
+The CLI wraps both, and JSON output is what makes the results usable in audits and migration reporting.

 # Check your own availability